 The Monochrome Award

-Brand new for this year is the category for the best monochrome image.
+This category for the best monochrome image.

 Highly commended x 2